 LT Carrie Wolfe and LT Olivia Grant became the first African-American female Engineering Officers on a "major" cutter when they reported aboard the CGC Spencer and CGC Venturous respectively in the summer of 2009.

 CAPT Sandra L. Stosz was promoted to RADM, becoming the first female graduate of the Coast Guard Academy to reach flag rank.

-MCPO Mary Fowkles was the first African-American female to reach SCKM in the Coast Guard Reserves.
+MCPO Mary Fowkles was the first African-American female to reach SKCM in the Coast Guard Reserves.